d48/d48.github.com/_posts/2013-05-06-oocss-overview-and-benefits.md

 ---
 layout: post
-title: "OOpython overview and benefits"
+title: "OOcss overview and benefits"
 description: ""
 category:
-tags: [oopython, python]
+tags: [oocss, css]
 ---
 {% include JB/setup %}

-OOpython methodology helps to break up your python code so that you can logically separate objects into modules and classes for reuse and to avoid duplicating code.
+OOCSS methodology helps to break up your css code so that you can logically separate objects into modules and classes for reuse and to avoid duplicating code.

 Instead of:

-{% highlight python %}
+{% highlight css %}
 #button {
   width: 200px;
   height: 30px;